pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 Even truly random hash didn't reduce the average chain size to 1.
 Moreover, it performed worse than `CRC32`.
 Why is that?
 In fact, this is exactly what we'd expect from random numbers.
 Truly random selection of a slot will choose an already occupied slot with the same probability as any other slot.
-The hash function must be rather _non-random_ to spread all the values to different slots.
+The hash function must be rather _non-random_ to spread all the values over different slots.
 Let's look at probabilities.

 Some calculations
 -----------------